ADULT DEPENDANT RELATIVE VISA

 We can also assist with

-Instructing a medical expert for an Adult Dependent Relative visa
+Instructing a medical expert for an Adult Dependant Relative visa

 In order to satisfy the Home Office that you require long-term personal care as a result of age, illness or disability, you may wish to provide an expert medical report in support of your application.
 Our immigration barristers can assist you to identify a suitably qualified medical professional and then instruct the medical expert as to the issues that they should address in their report.

-Instructing a country background expert for an Adult Dependent Relative visa
+Instructing a country background expert for an Adult Dependant Relative visa

 In order to satisfy the Home Office that you are unable to obtain the required level of care in the country where you are living, you may wish to provide an expert report on the availability of suitable care facilities in support of your application.
 Our immigration barristers can assist you to identify a suitably qualified country background expert and then instruct the expert as to the issues that they should cover in their report.

-Obtaining a property inspection report for an Adult Dependent Relative visa
+Obtaining a property inspection report for an Adult Dependant Relative visa

-Fresh applications and Immigration appeals for Adult Dependent Relatives
+Fresh applications and Immigration appeals for Adult Dependant Relatives

 As well as preparing high quality visa applications, our immigration barristers provide professional legal advice and representation in relation to every aspect of pursuing a UK immigration appeal.